Browse Items (35 total)

 Sara Breedlove aka Madame C.J.
 Walker is driving a car with 3 other “Walker agents.”
 The article describes Walker’s young adult life, and the moment that inspired her inventions: hair care products for African Americans including 5 salves and a…

-Tags: 1800s History, African American, African American History, African American Inventions, American History, Beauty, Black Entrepreneurs, Black History, Black Millionaires, Black Owned, Cosmetic, Cosmetology, Entrepreneurs, Ephemera Digitization, Hair Care, Haircare, Hairstyles, Historical Magazines, History of Tuberculosis, Inventions by Women, Life Magazine, Magazines, Marketing, Philanthropy, Sales, Time Magazine, Women, Women in STEM, Women’s History
+Tags: 1800s History, African American, African American History, African American Inventions, American History, Beauty, Black Entrepreneurs, Black History, Black Millionaires, Black Owned, Cosmetic, Cosmetology, Entrepreneurs, Hair Care, Haircare, Hairstyles, Historical Magazines, History of Tuberculosis, Inventions by Women, Life Magazine, Magazines, Marketing, Philanthropy, Sales, Time Magazine, Women, Women in STEM, Women’s History

 Randy Shilts (The Kid from Iowa)